martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ## Field transforms

-Field transforms allow you to filter records based on specific parts of field values, such as extracting the year from a date.
-This is particularly useful for time-based filtering where you want to match records based on specific time components.
+Field transforms allow filtering records based on specific parts of field values, such as extracting the year from a date.
 Transforms can be combined with any supported predicate using the double‑underscores notation.

-### Available transforms

 The following time-related transforms are available for date and datetime fields: